Outline of the Game

 14. A ball begins to run a hoop when any part of it first emerges from the back of the hoop, and finishes doing so when the whole of it finally enters the front of the hoop.

-15. A ball may take more than one stroke or turn to run a hoop.
+15. A ball may take more than one turn to complete the running of a hoop.

-16. If a ball other than the striker’s ball is knocked through the next hoop in order, then the hoop is scored for that ball.
-If more than one ball completes the running of the same hoop in the same stroke, then the other ball and not the striker’s ball is deemed to have scored the point, irrespective of the actual order of the running.
+16. If a ball other than the striker’s ball is knocked through the next hoop in order, then the hoop is scored for the side owning that ball.
+If more than one ball runs a hoop in the same stroke, the ball which was closest to the hoop at the start of the stroke is deemed to have scored the point.

 17. If a ball runs two hoops in the same stroke, then both hoop points are scored.